Dowell-Lab/srworkshop/projectA/README.md

-- Biology: Takasaki et al., *Single-cell transcriptomics reveal individual and cooperative effects of trisomy 21 and GATA1s on hematopoiesis*, [*Stem Cell Reports* 2025](https://pubmed.ncbi.nlm.nih.gov/40680731/) · [GEO GSE271399](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE271399)
+- Biology: Takasaki et al., *Single-cell transcriptomics reveal individual and cooperative effects of trisomy 21 and GATA1s on hematopoiesis*, [*Stem Cell Reports* 2025](https://pubmed.ncbi.nlm.nih.gov/40680731/) ·
+- If you want to download the data yourself you can do that here:

+  [GEO GSE271399](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE271399)
 - Why primary: clean, well-designed, and a real **time course**, so pseudotime can be validated against sampling day and metadata can be derived cleanly from